ptsouth97/SummerProjects/Week1/Day1/README.md

-#Instructions for Day 1
+# Week 1, Day 1

-I. Update your project files with git
+1. Update your project files with git
-	a) navigate to /Documents/OrionSummerProject
+  * navigate to /Documents/OrionSummerProject
-	b) type: 'git pull origin master'  (without the quotes)
+  * type: 'git pull origin master'  (without the quotes)

-II.
-Read what you need to do today
+2. Read what you need to do today
-	a) Read the README.md in the top level of the project
+  * Read the README.md in the top level of the project
-		i) You can use 'cat README.md' or 'vim README.md'
+    * You can use 'cat README.md' or 'vim README.md'
-	b) Navigate to /Documents/OrionSummerProject/Week1/Day1
+  *  Navigate to /Documents/OrionSummerProject/Week1/Day1
-	c) Read the Day1 README.md using the same method
+  * Read the Day1 README.md using the same method